 - If applicable, OTD will instruct patent counsel to prepare a draft patent application supportive of the commercialization strategy.

 - Patent counsel, OTD, and contributors review and edit patent application drafts.

-- Patent counsel files patent application with USPTO.
+- Patent counsel files a patent application with the USPTO.

 - If appropriate, OTD implements a commercialization strategy.